 In this initial provisioning you will flash and overwrite everything on the given device storage.

 There are several methods to flash storage, and the simplest case is if your device uses an SD card.
-Currently, this is the approach we assume you take here, but the image file can be used to flash any block device.
+Currently, this is the approach we assume you take here, but you can use the image file to flash any block device.